מתן חסות לאירועIf you are interested in sponsoring the Scaling Bitcoin Workshop, please contact: email@example.com

 Engineering Complex Entrance

-- Rosenblatt Auditorium is located inside of the Engineering Complex reachable via Gate 14 (best, as it is accessible by transport) or Gate 17.
+- Rosenblatt Auditorium is located inside of the Engineering Complex reachable via Gate 14 (best, as it is accessible by transport).

 - The following Google Maps link will guide you to the main entrance of the Engineering Complex.